3296-01-f19temple/lab5-jordanbanksim-park-salisbury-create-destroy-team/README.md

  * Heavily assisted in bug-fixing of Task 3b
  * Implemented mutual exclusion for newly made test thread
  * Identified cause of deadlock near end of program execution
- * Implemented solution for deadlock that prevents successful termination
+ * Implemented solution for the deadlock that prevented successful termination

  ## Testing

  Since there were no requirements for testing on this project, we did not follow any of the previous test driven designs.
 When testing was done to verify the project was working, we would do system tests, simply running the Main file to verify everything runs and operates as intended.
 Of course, these tests would be done manually.
+We would add logging statements to the code to assist debugging, especially when we were trying to infer how several threads were interacting behind the scenes.

  The biggest bug that this testing allowed us to identify was during the implementation of task 4.
 After the design change was implemented, there was an issue during a run where the program would always lock up before the second test() would be called.
 We identified this to be an odd deadlock situation caused by the interaction between our task 3 and 4 implementations.